 4. Listen and learn

 Once you’ve communicated everything to everyone, it’s time to shut up and listen to what comes back.
-Run a small survey to find out what people’s initial thoughts are, and any concerns or ideas they have to make the change-management process even better (grab your copy of our change management question set for exactly that).
+Run a small pulse survey to find out what people’s initial thoughts are, and any concerns or ideas they have to make the change-management process even better (grab your copy of our change management question set for exactly that).
 You can also try some focus groups to drill down a bit more into the detail of how people’s thoughts and feelings will impact the change process.

 Another great card to have up your sleeve is an always-on listening tool, giving people the option to submit their feedback at any point in time, outside of surveys, focus groups and employee forums.
 With Hive Open Door, for example, you can set up a category for feedback about specific topics, giving your people the chance to offer their thoughts, whatever they may be.